 His areas of particular interest include cruciate ligament injury, patellar luxation, fracture repair, wound management, cancer surgery, airway surgery, total ear canal ablation, and more recently elbow dysplasia surgery.

 Paul is very keen to provide solutions for people’s pets that are affordable, effective, and that reduce problems for the animal later in life.
-Prophylactic gastropexy, soft palate resection, and a variety of elbow procedures are good examples of operations that can make a tremendous difference to the health and wellbeing of the pet for the rest of its life.
+Tibial plateau levelling osteotomy (TPLO), Prophylactic gastropexy, soft palate resection, and a variety of elbow procedures are good examples of operations that can make a tremendous difference to the health and wellbeing of the pet for the rest of its life.

-There is a definite place for specialist surgeons in New Zealand, dealing with the more difficult cases, or requiring investment in particular pieces of equipment.
-But many animal owners may not be aware of how many procedures can be done in a modern general practice by vets with special interest, rather than specialisation, and this is something Paul is keen to provide for people.
+There is a definite place for specialist surgeons in New Zealand, dealing with the more difficult cases, or requiring investment in particular pieces of equipment, and Paul is not a registered Specialist.
+However, many animal owners may not be aware of how many procedures can be done in a modern general practice by vets with special interest, rather than specialisation, and this is something Paul is keen to provide for people.

 Critical care interest has led to heavy investment in laboratory equipment in the clinic, allowing a wide array of tests to be run on site, in a matter of minutes.
 This means better patient care, earlier diagnosis, and faster return to good health once the correct treatment can be started.

-Paul is a member of the International Veterinary Emergency and Critical Care Society, the International Society of Feline Medicine, the Veterinary Information Network, the New Zealand Veterinary Association, is the New Zealand representative on the Idexx Asia-Pacific Advisory Board, and a member by examination of the Surgery Chapter and the Emergency and Critical Care Society Chapter of the Australia and New Zealand College of Veterinary Scientists.
-This provides more up to date information than it is possible to read, but constitutes an excellent resource for research of cases.
+Paul is a member of the International Veterinary Emergency and Critical Care Society, the International Society of Feline Medicine, is the New Zealand representative on the Idexx Asia-Pacific Advisory Board, and a member by examination of the Surgery Chapter and the Emergency and Critical Care Society Chapter of the Australia and New Zealand College of Veterinary Scientists.
+Combined with the Veterinary Information Network, the New Zealand Vet Association, and other regular journals, this provides him with more up to date information than it is possible to read but constitutes an excellent resource for research of cases.